DrBushyTop/Codespaces-presentation/slides.md

 <v-clicks>

-- Setting up environments as config, allowing everyone to have a similar development setup
+- Setting up environments as code, allowing everyone to have a similar development setup
   - Pretty much like containers do, without you actually having to containerize your application
   - Bugfixes to older projects no longer require (as much) arcane knowledge